jaronson/prysql/README.md

     | accounts                   | username                      | varchar(255) | YES    | 0         |
     +----------------------------+-------------------------------+--------------+--------+-----------+

-If we were running in the console, `user` would be highlighted in the results above.
+If we were running in the console, the search string `user` would be highlighted in the results above.

 ### Querying